MUSC Bulletin | College of Nursing

 A student who is dismissed from the program is ineligible for readmission into the College of Nursing.
-The Program Directors will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 3.0 requirement for graduation or has failed two courses OR does not complete requirements for the MSN or DNP degree within a 6 year time limit after initial registration (Post-MSN DNP Students have a 4 year limit).
+The Program Directors will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 3.0 requirement for graduation or has failed two courses OR does not complete requirements for the MSN or DNP degree within 1.5 years times the length of the program.
 Additional circumstances which may result in dismissal from the program include failure to return after a Leave of Absence (LOA) expires, non-payment of fees, academic or professional misconduct, and loss of license to practice as an RN.

 Student Compliant Procedure

 For your reference, the MUSC Student Complaint Procedure is found in The Bulletin http://academicdepartments.musc.edu/esl/bulletin/acad_policies/ under “Academic Policies and Information” http://academicdepartments.musc.edu/esl/bulletin/acad_policies/scc/ .